-The feedlot must be able to document all the steps of production.
-Critical points in production must be monitored to ensure no residue violations or carcass defects are seen.
+The feedlot must be able to document all steps of production.
+Critical points in production must be monitored to ensure no residue violations or carcass defects.
 These critical points include, but are not limited to, incoming cattle, product and commodities, cattle handling, and evaluation of outgoing cattle.
 There is a built-in margin of safety for withdrawal times in the feedlot industry, because most withdrawal times for animal health products are shorter than the feeding periods.
-Feedlot personnel must be aware of high residue-risk situations.
+Feedlot personnel must be aware of situations that create high risk of residues.
 Nonperforming cattle could have organ damage, which could prevent normal clearance of a drug product, causing violative residues even after the preslaughter withdrawal time has elapsed.

 The BQA program is based on the principles of the Hazard Analysis of Critical Control Points (HACCP) system.
 Each production step should be evaluated for potential quality or safety defects, including bacterial contamination, which can cause infectious disease in cattle or employees; chemical usage/contamination, which can lead to violative residues; and physical damage, such as injection site damage, bruising, or broken needles in animal tissues.
 The analysis should include sanitation standard operating procedures (eg, finding ways to prevent or minimize fecal-oral contamination).

 All relevant government regulations on feedstuffs, feed additives, and medications (including route of administration and withdrawal times) must be closely followed.
-Extra-label drug use must be prescribed only by the feedlot veterinarian.
-All owners of cattle treated with medications administered extra-label must comply with prescribed, extended withdrawal times that have been set by the feedlot veterinarian under the guidelines of a valid veterinarian-client-patient relationship.
-The Food Animal Residue Avoidance Databank is the primary resource for determining the preslaughter withdrawal time when an animal has been treated in an extra-label manner.
+Extra-label drug use must be prescribed only by the herd health veterinarian.
+All owners of cattle treated with medications administered extra-label must comply with prescribed, extended withdrawal times that have been set by the herd health veterinarian under the guidelines of a valid veterinarian-client-patient relationship.
+The Food Animal Residue Avoidance Databank is the primary resource to determine the preslaughter withdrawal time when an animal has been treated in an extra-label manner.